How To Fix Gap Between Driveway And Garage In 5 Easy Steps!

 What Is the Best Sealant for Expansion Joints?

-Sikaflex polyurethane joint sealants are the best sealant for expansion joints because they offer many advantages, including:
+Sikaflex polyurethane joint sealants are the best sealants for expansion joints because they offer many advantages, including:

 In addition to these advantages, Sikaflex polyurethane joint sealants are also very durable and flexible, making them ideal for sealing expansion joints that must withstand movement and exposure to the elements.

-• Premium quality sealant, concrete self leveling caulk.
-No tooling required, levels itself.
+- Premium quality sealant, concrete self-leveling caulk.
+No tooling is required, levels itself.
 It is Water immersible & waterproof after cure

-• DURABILITY: High durability and resistant to ageing and weathering.
+- DURABILITY: High durability and resistance to aging and weathering.

-• USES: Can be used on the driveways, garages, sidewalks, balconies, pavements, terraces, warehouses, factories, civil structures and plazas.
+- USES: Can be used on driveways, garages, sidewalks, balconies, pavements, terraces, warehouses, factories, civil structures, and plazas.

 STEP 2: Prepare The Gap

-You start off by getting the gap as clean as a whistle!
+You start by getting the gap as clean as a whistle!

 Use the shop vac to suck out the loose debris as you claw it free.

-Try not to leave anything behind, including any small pieces of the concrete which may have broken or flaked off.
+Try not to leave anything behind, including any small pieces of concrete that may have broken or flaked off.
 Break off loose pieces with a chisel, if required.

 STEP 3: Fill in the Cavities